 An external hard drive is simply any HDD or SSD — just like the ones found in laptops and desktop PCs — that’s inside an external enclosure.
 This enclosure features some means of connecting the hard drive to your computer or another device, usually a USB port, and may also (depending on its size) have some sort of power adapter.
 What that means is that an external hard drive will be about as reliable as any internal hard drive so long as it comes from a reputable manufacturer.
-Stick with proven makers like Samsung and Kingston and your data should be in safe waters.
+Stick with proven makers like Western Digital, Seagate, SanDisk, Samsung, and Kingston, and your data should be in safe waters.

 Are external hard drives fast?

 A very important thing to consider is read and write speeds (the speeds at which data is downloaded from and uploaded to the hard drive), but this is less of a potential pitfall than it was in the past.
 Even traditional rotary hard drives (HDDs) offer pretty solid read/write speeds today, with 7,200rpm being the standard.
 Be sure to double-check this and avoid any that use the older 5,400rpm standard, although these are less common now.
 Solid-state drives naturally offer the best read/write speeds, but, as explained above, offer the least value per gigabyte.

 Also, don’t overlook connection speeds.
 The fastest read/write speeds will be bottlenecked when transferring data over a connection that uses an older standard like USB 2.0.
 Make sure your external hard drive uses at least USB 3.0 (which is about ten times faster than USB 2.0 by comparison).